LassoSoft/LassoGuide/lasso_guide_source/databases/database-interaction.rst

    [/inline]

    // =>
-   // Name is now Jane Person
+   //    <br />Name is now John Person
-   // Name is now John Person
+   //    <br />Name is now Jane Person

 Array Inline Parameters
 -----------------------

-Most parameters used within an ``inline`` method specify an action.
-In addition, keyword parameters and name/value pair parameters can be stored in an array and then passed into an ``inline`` as a group.
-Any single value in an ``inline`` that is an array data type will be interpreted as a series of parameters inserted at the location of the array.
+Most parameters used within an `inline` method specify an action.
+In addition, keyword parameters and name/value pair parameters can be stored in an array and then passed into an `inline` as a group.
+Any single value in an `inline` that is an array data type will be interpreted as a series of parameters inserted at the location of the array.
 This technique is useful for programmatically assembling database actions.

-Many parameters can only take a single value within an ``inline`` method.
+Many parameters can only take a single value within an `inline` method.
 For example, only a single action can be specified and only a single database can be specified.
 The last parameter defines the value that will be used for the action.
 For example, the last ``-database`` parameter defines the value that will be used for the database of the action.
-If an array parameter comes first in an ``inline`` then all subsequent parameters will override any conflicting values within the array parameter.
+If an array parameter comes first in an `inline` then all subsequent parameters will override any conflicting values within the array parameter.